 Do you feel that your IBS symptoms don’t make sense?
-It’s a common problem.
+It’s a really common problem.
 One day you will be relatively fine, and the next you will have a flare-up for no apparent reason.
-And this is particularly frustrating if you are doing your very best to avoid these flare-ups and lead a ‘normal’ life.
+It’s SO frustrating!

 Do you ever get the impression that there are keys to your IBS symptoms that you are just not seeing?

 Behind your IBS symptoms are triggers.
-These triggers are the invisible buttons that get pushed and start the reactions in your body.
-These may be food triggers, or other triggers you had not thought about.
-As we all have digestive problems of one sort or another this seems like a logical place to start.
-And most IBS sufferers do have, or develop, some sort of food triggers or food intolerance.
+These triggers are the invisible buttons that get pushed and set off the reactions in your body.
+These may be food triggers, related to food intolerance.
+And as we all have digestive or poop problems of one sort or another, this seems like a logical place to start.
+(Although in my experience, food triggers are not just about the food!)

 Where to look when your IBS symptoms don’t make sense